1101712/an-online-quiz/README.md

 - The rest of the text including the rules was composed by me and is my intellectual property.
 - The concept for developing an online quiz was inspired by [e-kucheriavyi](https://github.com/evgeniikucheriavii/JS-quizes)
 - The instructions for creating a star-rating feedback system were taken from [learningrobo.com](https://www.learningrobo.com/2021/09/responsive-feedback-form-with-star.html)
+- The concept for developing an online email validator was inspired by [stackoverflow.com](https://stackoverflow.com/questions/5342375/regex-email-validation) and [abstract](https://www.abstractapi.com/tools/email-regex-guide)
 - The instructions for creating README file were taken from CodeInstitute Educational materials.
 [CodeInstituteREADME template](https://github.com/Code-Institute-Solutions/readme-template), Codeinstitute README presentation and [markdownlivepreview](https://markdownlivepreview.com/).
 - I would like to acknowledge the beginner resources for front-end at [W3Schools](https://w3schools.com) and extensive notes and tips hosted by the [Mozilla Foundation](developer.mozilla.org).
 - A big thanks you goes to the helpful community at [StackOverFlow](https://stackoverflow.com), for aiding in troubleshooting and refining my code.